Brendenh2314/d287-java-frameworks/README.md

     Changes to mainscreen.html:
-        Line 19-22: created a new div that encased my h1 as well as create a buttom called 'About My Skate Shop'.
+        Line 19-22: Created a new div that encased my h1 as well as create a buttom called 'About My Skate Shop'.
 This allowed the button and heading to be on the top of the page.

     Created aboutController.java